kapetacom/app-desktop-builder/README.md

-## Blockware Desktop
+## Kapeta Desktop

-This is the blockware desktop app.
+This is the kapeta desktop app.

 ### Test Locally